TheSantacloud/blog/content/posts/GMs are like DJs.md

 ## Conclusion - Don’t prep to execute a story.
 Prep to _run_ one.

 Great sessions aren't scripted, they're orchestrated—like a DJ mixing live.
 You don't hit "play" on your prep and hope it works.
 You build a toolkit, a vibe, a structure.
 Then you listen.
 You adapt.
-You make it sing.

 If you've read my other posts, you know I’m a bit of a tool freak.
 I love building systems that work the way I think.
 That’s why this DJ analogy hit me so hard: it explained _why_ I build GM tools the way I do.